 I’m about to wade into theology here, so feel free to beat me around the head (politely, of course), if I’ve committed some egregious doctrinal sin.
 Before you do, though, please follow my argument to its conclusion, to see whether I’m on the right track.

 I got to thinking about evil today.
-In my earlier post, I myself to defining what I believe constitutes good (as opposed to evil) at a societal level: Maximum individual freedom within a framework of stable laws.
+In my earlier post, I took it upon myself to define what I believe constitutes good (as opposed to evil) at a societal level: Maximum individual freedom within a framework of stable laws.
 What I want to discuss in this post is the evil of the individual, whether it’s just a handful of individuals committing acts of great evil, or evil on the vast scale of Stalin, Hitler, Mao or Kim Jung-Il (as well as their minions, who kept the leaders’ hands free of actual blood).

 As I contemplate evil men, what always strikes me is that they are distinguished from “merely” bad people by the way in which they view their fellow man.
 Your ordinary bad guy is motivated by greed, fear, anger, jealously, etc. His own feelings drive him.
 He’s not thinking about the relative worth of the people against whom he acts.
 He’s simply thinking about his own needs.